mendix/docs/content/en/docs/developerportal/deploy/on-premises-design/ms-windows/sql-server/setting-up-a-new-sql-server-database.md

 {{% alert color="info" %}}
 You do not have to configure these extensions for Mendix version 8.0.0 and above.

-For Mendix version 7, you only need to perform these steps if the following are true:
+For Mendix 7, you only need to perform these steps if the following are true:

 * your SQL server version is older than SQL Server 2014
 * the database user used by Mendix does not have permission to issue the commands in this section